 TVW Design Gym - Service Design for Social Impact

-This workshop aims to expose participants to new frameworks and methodologies that will be helpful when working with external groups, internal groups, or clients.
-These methodologies help stretch design scenarios into design responses to those scenarios.
+This workshop aims to introduce participants to new frameworks and methodologies that will be beneficial when working with external groups, internal teams, or clients.

 What is a Product Service Map?

-A product service map is a dynamic visual tool that helps you understand the interactions between products, services, and stakeholders within a system.
 It provides a holistic view of how various components work together to deliver value, especially in the context of creating social impact.
 By mapping out the relationships, touchpoints, and dependencies, a product service map becomes a powerful guide for designing solutions that address intricate social problems.

 Service Design